Paingouin/ModernCPPSeed/README.md

 ## Test framework

-You can add your own sub-batches/sub-library by adding a test folder inside your own batch :
+You can add your own sub-Executables/sub-library by adding a test folder inside your own Executable :

 ## Note